Skip to main content

 You can increase your hotel’s ADR by raising your room rates.
 However, simply increasing room prices isn’t always the only, or best, option.

-Here’s a list of 8 simple tactics you can try at your hotel to increase ADR:
+Here’s a list of 8 simple tactics you can try at your hotel to increase ADR.

-1. Focus on increasing the spend from high-value guests – Your OTA channel partners will have data on which guests deliver higher ADR on average, such as business travellers or couples travelling for leisure.
-You can then strategise how you target these segments.
+Your OTA channel partners will have data on which guests deliver higher ADR on average, such as business travellers or couples travelling for leisure.
+You can then strategise on how you target these segments.

-2. Track the overall economy and market demand – By keeping track of market fluctuations you’ll have a better idea of when you can raise prices, by how much, and for how long.
+By keeping track of market fluctuations you’ll have a better idea of when you can raise prices, by how much, and for how long.

-3. Keep an eye on the competition – By analysing and tracking your closest competitors, you’ll be able to find points of difference that allow you to boost your price.
+By analysing and tracking your closest competitors, you’ll be able to find points of difference that allow you to boost your price.
 You’ll also see when they are changing their rates and decide if you should or can do the same.

-4. Upsell and cross-sell – Giving guests the option to upgrade and buy extra items or services at the point of booking will help drive up the spend from each individual guest, in turn boosting your ADR.
+Giving guests the option to upgrade and buy extra items or services at the point of booking will help drive up the spend from each individual guest, in turn boosting your hotel ADR.

-5. Use promotions and packages – Incentives like discount promotions and all-inclusive packages can allow you to increase your occupancy rates.
+Incentives like discount promotions and all-inclusive packages can allow you to increase your occupancy rates.
 With higher occupancy, you have more chances to win revenue from guests during their stay.

-6. Offer extended stays – Find ways to keep your already sold rooms occupied by enticing guests to stay an extra night; perhaps by offering them a free meal and drink at your restaurant.
+Find ways to keep your already sold rooms occupied by enticing guests to stay an extra night; perhaps by offering them a free meal and drink at your restaurant.

-7. Personalise wherever possible – By personalising your service you’ll build a stronger relationship with guests.
+By personalising your service you’ll build a stronger relationship with guests.
 This makes it more likely that they will spend extra, leave positive reviews, and come to stay again.

-8. Work hard on your online reputation – The better your reviews and online reputation is, the higher your conversion rate will be.
+The better your reviews and online reputation is, the higher your conversion rate will be.
 This means your cost of acquisition will decrease and the guests who stay with you will be highly motivated.

-How to set KPIs for ADR?
+How to set KPIs for your hotel average daily rate

 Some KPIs that will tell you more about how you can optimise ADR include: